 - Aerating the lawn is recommended, but not required.
 It can be done with a shovel or machine and helps improve seed-to-soil contact and create good conditions for seed germination and healthy growth.

 - Spread fescue seed at a rate of 3 lbs / 1000 ft2.
 For best results, apply a very thin layer of compost (40 lbs / 200 ft2) over seed to improve seed-to-soil contact, and/or a thin layer of straw to limit erosion.

 - Do not fertilize or water frequently, and the fine fescues will eventually out-compete the existing turf.

 Build from the bottom up

 - To start from a blank slate you must remove existing grass.
-A large area of bare soil is easily eroded by runoff, and provides fertile ground for weeds to easily grow.
-Herbicides are not recommended because of impacts to water quality.
+A large area of bare soil is easily eroded by runoff and provides fertile ground for weeds to easily grow.
+Herbicides are not recommended because of their impacts on water quality.
 All methods have pros and cons.
 Below are alternatives to chemical removal:

-- Sheet mulching uses cardboard to smother grass.
+- Sheet mulching uses cardboard to smother the grass.